Soundmoney254/Adventure-Tours-Car-Hire/README.md

  #### Features
  1. The web page has a simple and user-friendly interfaces.
  2. Has a "Homepage" to display the website details and contacts.
- 3. It has "Find ride" interface that aloows the customer to find a vehicle of their choice and make bookings.
+ 3. It has "Find ride" interface that allows the customer to find a vehicle of their choice and make bookings.
  4. It has a "Add ride" interface that allows the owner of a vehicle to post their vehicle details.
  5. We have used react routers to route through different react components.